How it works

 Limitations

 • Estimates only.
-None of the four data sources is a market-clearing price for your specific bill — CMS PFS is a Medicare reimbursement reference, NADAC is a pharmacy-acquisition cost, HPT is the hospital’s self-published rate (which providers do sometimes dispute), and NCCI edits define which codes can be billed together but not what a service should cost.
+Of the six sources, the pricing-related ones are not market-clearing prices for your specific bill — CMS PFS is a Medicare reimbursement reference, NADAC is a pharmacy-acquisition cost, HPT is the hospital’s self-published rate (which providers do sometimes dispute), and NCCI edits define which codes can be billed together but not whata service should cost.
+Hospital Compare reports a facility’s quality (not its prices), and IRS Publication 78 confirms 501(c)(3) charity-care eligibility (also not pricing).

 • AI output can miss real issues and can flag patterns that are not actually problems.
 You must review every flagged item before taking action.